-dv.block [bool] whether to wait for the result, or return an AsyncResult object immediately dv.track [bool] whether to instruct pyzmq to track when zeromq is done sending the message.
+dv.block [bool, default: False] whether to wait for the result, or return an AsyncResult object immediately dv.track [bool, default: False] whether to instruct pyzmq to track when zeromq is done sending the message.
 This is primarily useful for non-copying sends of numpy arrays that you plan to edit in-place.
 You need to know when it becomes safe to edit the buffer without corrupting the message.
+There is a performance cost to enabling tracking, so it is not recommended except for sending very large messages.

-dv.targets [int, list of ints] which targets this view is associated with.
+dv.targets [int, list of ints] The engines associated with this View.